 Not only do terms have to be disclosed, but studies indicate that payday loan customers knew exactly what they were doing.
 Even as early as 2001, studies of short term loan customers revealed that the stereotypes didn’t hold up.
 One study found that of the payday loan store customers surveyed, 95.7 percent knew what the finance charges on their loans were.
 Of those same customers, 78 percent remembered receiving disclosure of the APR.
 A person can’t be fooled by what they actually know.

 Hysterical claims never hold up

 Though social crusaders often mean well enough, the facts can sometimes be omitted to make people out to be victims for the sake of being sensational.
 The hype often doesn’t live up to reality.
-You can read more in the Payday Loan Facts and Statistics Report on Personal Money Market.
+You can read more in the Payday Loan Facts and Statistics Report on Personal Money Store.